The Four Elements of Instrument Set-Up

 What would be ideal here, would be to see the dash that had been penciled in on the ruler, to now be resting on the saddle in the exact same place as where the high string passes over the saddle.
 This is the intonation point for this guitars scale length.

-When checking to see if the bass string saddle is in the proper position; simply add 1/8″ to the penciled in dash and there you’ll have the intonation point for your lowest string.
-All of the other strings will fall between these two marks when intonation is achieved.
+When checking to see if the bass string saddle is in the proper position; simply add 1/8″ to the penciled in dash and there you will have the intonation point for your lowest string.
+All the other strings will fall between these two marks when intonation is achieved.